Renfrewshire can lay claim to the title of the home of Scottish heroes.

-Paisley and Renfrewshire play an integral role in the lives of two of Scotland’s most venerated heroes – William Wallace and King Robert the Bruce.
+Paisley and Renfrewshire play an integral role in the lives of two of Scotland’s heroes – Sir William Wallace and King Robert the Bruce.

 Some debate still exists as to the birthplace of William Wallace, Scotland’s Braveheart.
-But the famous 15th century poem The Wallace, by Blind Harry, names his father as one Sir Malcolm of Elderslie, in Renfrewshire, and Elderslie is still commonly held to be his birthplace.
+But the famous 15th century poem The Wallace, by Blind Harry, names his father as one Sir Malcolm of Elderslie, in Renfrewshire.
+Elderslie is still commonly held to be his birthplace and the Wallace Birthplace Monument stands at the spot today.

-Legend also tells of the young Wallace being educated by the monks of Paisley.
+Legend also tells of the young Wallace being educated by the monks of Paisley Abbey.
 As the second son of a minor noble, Wallace may have been expected to become a priest.
-Of course, his life took a very different direction…
+Of course, his life took a very different direction.
+A stained glass window depicting William Wallace stands in the southern aisle of Paisley Abbey.

-The tragic tale of Marjory Bruce, eldest daughter of King Robert the Bruce, came to its conclusion in Paisley.
+The tragic life of Marjory Bruce, eldest daughter of famous King Robert the Bruce, came to its end in Paisley.

 Legend has it that, on 2 March 1316, the pregnant Marjory was riding home to her husband’s castle in Renfrew when she accidentally fell from her horse.
 Her baby was delivered by ceasarian section but young Marjory died – her death as tragic as her life had been.

-The Marjory Bruce Cairn stands on the Renfrew Road in Paisley.
+The Marjory Bruce Cairn stands on Renfrew Road in Paisley.